In his bar in Listowel playwright John B Keane talks to 'Ireland's Eye' about the best and worst kinds of drinkers.

 The landlord must keep a firm reign on this sort of behaviour, or else life in the public house will be hell.
 A happy pub is one full of laughter and fun and where men drink to moderation.

-An ‘Ireland’s Eye’ report by Pat Butler broadcast on 21 November 1980.
+‘Ireland’s Eye’ broadcast on 21 November 1980.
+The reporter is Pat Butler.